yimmyj/cse15l-lab-reports/labreport3.md

 ````

 ## -name

+I read about this option <a href="https://linuxhostsupport.com/blog/how-to-search-files-on-the-linux-terminal/"> here </a>.

 The ```-name``` option allows us to further filter our ```find``` results to match a certain name.
 It takes one input, the name of the desired item.
 The below command demonstrates searching for the ```'IntroMalaysia.txt'``` file, and the output confirms its existence.
 ```